All companies

 3. Uncapped overage as a deliberate reliability promise.
 Tavus markets pay-as-you-go that is “never paused, never throttled.”
 For a real-time conversational product that’s a feature, not a trap — a hard quota cutoff mid-conversation would break the user experience — but it shifts forecasting risk to the customer, which is why a Growth plan can quietly become a multi-thousand-dollar bill (see Hidden costs).

 4. Multiple metered SKUs under one access fee.
-Beyond CVI minutes, Tavus separately bills video-generation minutes ($1 → $0.90/min), custom replica training ($65 → $40/replica), and conversation recordings ($0.03/min) — so the access fee is a gateway to several independent meters, each with its own included allowance and per-tier discount.
+Beyond CVI minutes, Tavus separately bills video-generation minutes ($1 → $0.90 → $0.80/min) and conversation recordings ($0.03/min on Growth and Business), and each tier carries its own included replica slots and concurrency cap — so the access fee is a gateway to several independent meters, each with its own included allowance and per-tier discount.
 This is closer to a cloud-infra bill than a SaaS seat plan.

 Strengths & weaknesses